Indigenous Peoples’ Forest Tenure

 Granting indigenous peoples and local communities secure tenure to manage their lands thus results in carbon benefits in the form of reduced emissions from deforestation and continued carbon sequestration.
 It can be seen as a form of productive forest protection, given sustainable management and utilization of forest products.

 The indigenous peoples’ forest tenure solution has highly desirable human rights co-benefits, leading Project Drawdown to prioritize it for forest lands wherever possible.

 Total Land Area

-Impacts of increased adoption of indigenous peoples’ forest tenure from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of indigenous peoples’ forest tenure from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 - Scenario 2: Under the aggressive adoption of this scenario, the indigenously managed area increases to 1141.4 million hectares by 2050.

 The continuous annual rate of forest degradation, which is 0.47 percent per annum, limits the 100 percent adoption of the total available land area for this solution, even under the most aggressive adoption scenarios.

 Avoided emissions from indigenous peoples’ forest tenure are set at 281.1 metric tons of carbon dioxide-equivalent per hectare, based on meta-analysis of 20 data points from six sources.